w3c/webextensions/proposals/public-suffix.md

 on the use case, when returning the registrable domain for a domain name, either Unicode or Punycode may be preferred.

+Points to consider regarding the encoding used for returned domains are:

-According to a possible [PSL algorithm](https://github.com/publicsuffix/list/wiki/Format#formal-algorithm) for interpreting the PSL dataset, candidate domains should be converted to Punycode before matching against the PSL.
-Therefore, a requirement to convert Punycode back to Unicode would involve extra work, and it may be preferable to avoid this in performance-sensitive use cases.
-However, it has been suggested that this PSL algorithm is not authoritative.
-Indeed, any algorithm used to interpret the PSL dataset is likely to be fairly trivial, since it essentially involves comparing labels for equality.
+* According to a possible [PSL algorithm](https://github.com/publicsuffix/list/wiki/Format#formal-algorithm) for interpreting the PSL dataset, candidate domains should be converted to Punycode before matching against the PSL.
+Therefore, returning Punycode avoids requiring the browser to convert matching results back to Unicode.

-Further points to consider in this context are:

 * Punycode may be the most appropriate encoding to use, since a Punycode hostname is a valid URL whereas a Unicode hostname is not.
-Therefore Punycode may be the most sane default.

-* When this API is used to obtain registrable domains intended for display to the user, it is likely that the end result will at some point need to be converted to Unicode, since users may be less familiar with Punycode.
+* When intended for display to the user, converting a Punycode domain to Unicode is not always safe.
+For example, sometimes Unicode domains are used to spoof popular domains, in an attempt to trick users.
+Therefore, browsers have their own internal heuristics for deciding how URLs are displayed, sometimes choosing to stick to Punycode where it is safer - those heuristics should likely be exposed as a more general web or extensions API, rather than as a part of this one.

 ##### 4.1 Recommendation

-It is recommended that registrable domains should be returned as Punycode by default, but the API should also provide an option to convert these to Unicode.
+It is recommended that registrable domains and eTLDs should always be returned using Punycode.

 #### Use Cases